couchbase-partners/test-drive-couchbase/README.md

 ##	Conclusions and Next Steps

-If you're ready, please [visit the Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/couchbase.couchbase-enterprise) to spin up your own Couchbase Server cluster.
+If you're ready, you can visit a cloud Marketplace to spin up your own Couchbase Enterprise cluster.
 If you'd like to do more research, please check out the [Couchbase Developer portal](https://developer.couchbase.com).
 If you'd like to try running Couchbase on your own machine, you can [download Couchbase Server Enterprise or Couchbase Server Community](https://www.couchbase.com/downloads) for free.
 It can run on Windows, Mac, and a variety of popular Linux distros.

 ##	Contact Information

-If you have any questions about Couchbase Server or Couchbase Mobile, please contact [partners@couchbase.com](mailto:partners@couchbase.com) or [sales@couchbase.com](mailto:sales@couchbase.com).
+If you have any questions about Couchbase Server or Couchbase Mobile, please contact [partners@couchbase.com](mailto:partners@couchbase.com).